Kent Williams (artist): Teaching

 Kent Williams was a visiting instructor at the Pratt Institute, and has taught at the California College of the Arts, San Francisco; East Carolina University, Greenville, North Carolina, and the California Institute of the Arts (CalArts), Valencia, California.
 Williams lives in Los Angeles and teaches painting at the Art Center College of Design in Pasadena, California.
 In addition, he is an MFA mentor faculty at the Laguna College of Art and Design.

+Fine art career

+Williams' career as a fine art painter has run parallel to his comics work since the early 1990s.
+His painting Trace Double-Portrait was exhibited at the Smithsonian National Portrait Gallery in Washington, D.C., as part of the Outwin Boochever Portrait Painting and Sculpture Exhibition in 2006–2007.

+His work has been included in significant international group exhibitions, including In the Land of Retinal Delights: The Juxtapoz Factor at the Laguna Art Museum, Laguna Beach, California (2008); Art of the New World at the Bristol City Museum and Art Gallery, Bristol, United Kingdom (2010); and Your Body as an Excuse: Eroticism in Art at the European Museum of Modern Art (MEAM), Barcelona, Spain (2020).

+In 2022, Williams presented Kwaidan, a solo exhibition at KP Projects, Los Angeles, in which he interpreted the supernatural Japanese stories of Lafcadio Hearn through painting, resulting in the 2023 publication The Kwaidan Collection (Beehive Books), with an introduction by Darren Aronofsky.

+Williams is currently represented by Evoke Contemporary in Santa Fe, New Mexico, and Ryan Graff Contemporary in San Francisco, California.

 Personal life

-He is currently living and working in Los Angeles with his partner Soey Milk.
+Williams lives in Los Angeles with his wife, painter Soey Milk.
+He has two sons, Kerig Sun and Ian Kai.

 Exhibitions

 His work has been the subject of a number of solo exhibitions including shows in New York City; San Francisco; Sundance, Utah; the Nasher Museum of Art, Durham, North Carolina; in Santa Fe, New Mexico, where he is represented by Evoke Contemporary Gallery; and in Los Angeles, where he is represented by The Merry Karnowsky Gallery.
 His painting Trace Double-Portrait was exhibited at the National Portrait Gallery in Washington, D.C., as part of the Outwin Boochever 2006 Portrait Exhibition.